-- 1 From the WhatsUp Gold web interface, on the Report Toolbar, click the Email icon.
+- 1 From the WhatsUp Gold web interface, on the Report Toolbar, click Email.
 The Email list appears. - 2 Select Email/Schedule Report.
 The Email Report dialog appears. - 3 Enter the following information for the email: To, Subject, URL, select the PDF Options.
-Refer to the dialog help for more information. - 4 Click Send Email to send a PDF email immediately. - OR - - Click Schedule to complete the scheduled email settings. - 5 Click Close.
+Refer to the dialog help for more information. - 4 Click Send Email to send a PDF email immediately.

+Click Schedule to complete the scheduled email settings.

+5 Click Close.
 The Email Report dialog closes.